 Serial Projects and the Need for Restudy

-Some Interconnection Studies performed under CAISO Tariff Appendix U (“serial projects”) were completed prior to implementation of the CAISO distinction between Reliability Network Upgrades and Delivery Network Upgrades.
+Some Interconnection Studies performed under CAISO Tariff Appendix U (“serial projects”) were completed prior to implementation of the CAISO distinction between RNUs and DNUs.
 Thus, serial projects seeking any modifications that fail to meet commercial viability criteria may also be required to undergo re-studies in accordance with Sections 7.6 and/or 8.5 of Appendix U of the CAISO Tariff to determine what Network Upgrades and corresponding GIA amendments will be required to interconnect their proposed Generating Facility as Energy-Only.
 In that situation:

 Such projects will be allowed to adjust the requested milestone dates in the COD extension request to account for the time to perform such studies; and